Mikhail Suslov: Later life and death

 At the beginning of the 1980s, the political and economic turmoil in the Polish People's Republic had seriously eroded the authority of the Polish United Workers' Party.
 Suslov's position on this matter carried particular weight as he chaired a Politburo Commission, established on 25 August 1980, on how to deal with the Polish crisis.
-Members of the commission included such high-ranking Soviets as KGB Chairman Andropov, Minister of Defence Dmitriy Ustinov, Minister of Foreign Affairs Andrei Gromyko, and Brezhnev's long-time associate Konstantin Chernenko.
+Members of the commission included such high-ranking Soviets as KGB Chairman Yuri Andropov, Minister of Defence Dmitry Ustinov, Minister of Foreign Affairs Andrei Gromyko, and Brezhnev's long-time associate Konstantin Chernenko.

 On 28 August, the Commission considered Soviet military intervention to stabilize the region.
 Wojciech Jaruzelski, First Secretary of the Polish United Workers' Party, was able to persuade the Commission that a Soviet military intervention would only aggravate the situation.
 Suslov agreed with Jaruzelski's argument, stating that "if troops are introduced, that will mean a catastrophe.
 I think that we all share the unanimous opinion here that there can be no discussion of any introduction of troops".
 Suslov was able to persuade Jaruzelski and the Polish leadership to establish martial law in Poland.

-In January 1982, Yuri Andropov revealed to Suslov that Semyon Tsvigun, the First Deputy Chairman of the KGB, had shielded Galina and Yuri, Brezhnev's children, from corruption investigations.
+In January 1982, Andropov revealed to Suslov that Semyon Tsvigun, the First Deputy Chairman of the KGB, had shielded Galina and Yuri, Brezhnev's children, from corruption investigations.
 When these facts were revealed to him, Suslov challenged Tsvigun to make a statement on the matter.
 Suslov even threatened Tsvigun with expulsion from the Communist Party, but Tsvigun died on 19 January 1982 before he could challenge Suslov's statement.

 Two days later, Suslov had a coronary thrombosis, and died on 25 January of arteriosclerosis and diabetes at 16:05.
-His death is viewed as starting the battle to succeed Brezhnev, in which Andropov, who assumed Suslov's post as the Party's Second Secretary, sidelined Kirilenko and Chernenko during the last days of Brezhnev's rule.
+His death is viewed as starting the battle to succeed Brezhnev.
+Thereafter, Andropov assumed Suslov's place in the Secretariat before eventually sidelining Kirilenko and Chernenko during the final months of Brezhnev's rule.

 Suslov was buried on 29 January at the Kremlin Wall Necropolis, in one of the twelve individual tombs located between the Lenin Mausoleum and the Kremlin wall.
 Brezhnev expressed great sadness at Suslov's passing.